-Lately, there’s a lot of focus on encouraging innovation or creativity in all types of workplaces across the United States.
+Lately, there’s been a lot of focus on encouraging innovation or creativity in all types of workplaces across the United States.
 Of course, if you have anything to do with PR or content marketing, the pressure to be creative is nothing new.
 It’s what we do.
-The thing is, even though we have to be creative on practically a daily basis, most of us lack a real understanding of how to summon and cultivate creativity.
+The thing is, even though we have to be creative on a daily basis, most of us don’t understand how to unleash creativity.

 The good news is that creativity is a skill that we’re all born with; we just exercise it to greater or lesser extents.
 Creativity doesn’t have to involve coming up with a unique and epic idea; it can just mean changing your perspective.
 For example, a commonly-cited technique for developing creative messaging involves noticing what the competition isn’t mentioning about their product or service (often because it’s a common industry feature that they take for granted) and adapting your message to take advantage of that gap and differentiate yourself.
 And that’s just one way to get inventive with your messaging or general campaigns.

-Follow Mr. Gates’ example so that you can understand a broad number of issues and trends, especially what’s newsworthy, interesting, or trendy.
-It’s a good idea to become “culturally literate.”
-Know both classic and contemporary literature, the arts, science, entertainment, sports — so you can develop analogies, employ metaphors and seize potential tie-ins.
+Follow Mr. Gates’ example so that you can understand a broad number of issues and trends, especially what’s newsworthy at the moment.
+It’s also a good idea to become “culturally literate.”
+Knowledge of classic and contemporary literature, art, science, entertainment, sports, etc. will help you develop insightful analogies and metaphors for your work.

 Experts agree that being open to new things increases creativity.
 So, try a new experience.
 I don’t mean anything immoral or extremely unhealthy, but definitely don’t get stuck in the same old routine.
-Try new cuisines, hobbies, etc. I read that even changing your route to work every once in a while is good for avoiding getting stuck in a rut.
+Try new cuisines, hobbies, etc. I read that even occasionally changing your route to work will help you avoid getting stuck in a rut.

 You’ll constantly get ideas from the people and world around you.
 Carry a notebook or keep a journal in which you can record your observations, epiphanies, etc. If you get your best ideas in the shower, they make bathtub markers and waterproof notebooks now.

-Conversely, you’ll need some solitude to make connections among the information from the media, books, new experiences, people, etc. Most of this will be a conscious process, so you need to allow yourself time to daydream, nap, or any activity that lets your mind wander.
-That when what novelist Stephen King calls “the boys in the basement” (another term for your muse) will roll up their sleeves and start sending up ideas.
+You’ll need to connect the dots after consuming and recording information from the media, books, new experiences, people, etc. Most of this will be an unconscious process, so allow yourself time to daydream, nap, or do any other activity that lets your mind wander.
+That’s when what novelist Stephen King calls “the boys in the basement” (another term for your muse) will roll up their sleeves and start sending up ideas.

 It’s important not to censor yourself when you’re trying to get the ideas flowing.
 Accept that most of your ideas won’t be wonderful or even workable, and the ones that are workable and/or wonderful might not look that way at first glance.
 So, take the time to think through stupid ideas before you discard them.
 After all, some stupid ideas have made people a lot of money (think about the Pet Rock).